Denver Broncos receiver Emmanuel Sanders won't face sex assault charges in Texas, records show

 Court records show the Harris County, Texas grand jury returned a “no bill” in the case on Jan.
 9, meaning they couldn’t return a “true bill” indictment on the felony 2 sexual assault charge.

-It’s unclear when the alleged incident that brought the case to police attention occurred, but court records show that a law enforcement officer was subpoenaed regarding the case at the end of August, and was served with the subpoena in early September.
+The alleged incident that brought the case to police attention occurred sometime before June 15, according to police.
+Court records show that a law enforcement officer was subpoenaed regarding the case at the end of August, and was served with the subpoena in early September.

 Sanders’ address was listed as being in Humble, Texas – a suburb of Houston.
 Sanders grew up outside of Austin and attended SMU in Dallas for college.